Next Friday

 And she disappeared.

-True to her word, Elliott never saw his angel again.
+True to her word, Elliot never saw his angel again.

 Stephen B. Anthony is the author of Transmigrant, an epic science fiction thriller, available on both Amazon and Audible.
 The first seven chapters are available on this website for free.